It was the first race riot in Denver’s history.

 On Oct.
 31, 1880, an argument broke out between Chinese and white patrons at John Asmussen's Saloon on the 1600 block of Wazee Street.
 In the 19th century, that stretch of downtown Denver was the city’s Chinatown, also known as Hop Alley.

 “When the Chinese slipped out the back door, they were attacked and beaten, beginning Denver's first recorded race riot,” a plaque commemorating the riot reads.
-“About 3,000 people congregated quickly in the area, shouting, ‘Stamp out the yellow plaque.’
+“About 3,000 people congregated quickly in the area, shouting, ‘Stamp out the yellow plague.’
 Destruction of the Chinese ghetto ensued.”

 That was almost 150 years ago.
 Many people were injured and one Chinese man died, a laundry worker named Sing Lee who stumbled into the riot and was beaten to death.
 About 150 claims were filed, totaling more than $30,000 in damages, but no Chinese residents were paid for property or business losses.